scality/backbeat/docs/transient-crr-source.md

 ##### CRR replication queue processor

-The replication queue processor knows when one CRR location is going to be the default location for the object after CRR is complete, by looking at the replication info extended by cloudserver for transient source support.

-Once the CRR target is written, the processor publishes to the backbeat-replication-status topic as usual, but it adds a trigger to the messages with a "transition" action and a "replicationCompleted" condition.
+Once the CRR target is written, the processor publishes to the backbeat-replication-status topic a message to update the replication status, in the new format (see [Message format](#message-format)).

-The format of the published messages changes in two ways:

-* We're no longer publishing the whole object's metadata, but only the info necessary to locate the object and do the necessary action, so the S3 request params etc.
+We're no longer publishing the whole object's metadata, but only the info necessary to locate the object and do the necessary action, so the S3 request params etc.

-* We add a new "triggers" attribute containing triggers information.

 ##### CRR replication status processor

-Two main changes on the CRR status processor:

-* It handles a new kind of kafka messages that do not contain the full object metadata anymore, but only the info necessary to locate the object and do the necessary action.

-* Its role is extended to apply triggers bound to messages in the new format.

-TBD: keep backward compatibility with the old format (is it needed?) - It will not be possible to attach triggers to the old format though.
+* It handles the new format of messages to execute the specified actions on metadata (only the currently supported action for now which is "updateReplicationStatus").
+TBD: keep backward compatibility with the old format (is it needed?)

-For now it implements the "transition" action, and checks the "replicationCompleted" condition.

-The transition action asks for changing the location of the object to a particular location (the trigger details contain info about the new target location).
+* When the global status for an object is *COMPLETED* and the metadata update was successful, it will also check the configuration of the

-The transition action also publishes a message to the `backbeat-gc` queue to delete the old data location on success to write the source metadata.
+  location: if transient, it will send a message to the **backbeat-gc** queue with the transient data locations to delete.

 ##### Garbage collector